appsparkler/study/web/security/caroline-wong/class.md

 - outsource the responsibility of storing sensitive data to credible 3rd parties

 ### 3 - Injection
+- real world example - naming a dog "Sit".
+This confuses the dog
 - occurs when there's an opportunity for a user to provide an input and the application handles it incorrectly.
 - Types of injection
     - cross-site scripting occurs when